Collinchristian70/Lab2/index.md

 ## Linux History - Collin's, Edith's, Konnor's Portion
 Linux was released by Linus Torvald in 1991.
 It was intended to be free of cost and free to modify under GNU (General Public License)

+## Common Commands - Gustavo's Portion
-## Common Commands - Gustavo's and Mahmoud's Portion 1
+## Common Commands - Mahmoud's Portion 1

 There are lots of commands!
 People use commands to